surftemp/eo-pipelines/README.md

 Non-trivial updates to a pipeline stage should trigger version incremements for both the stage and the eo_pipelines package.

+### external tool version numbers

-* Some pipeline stages call out to external tools rather than executing code within the package.
+Some pipeline stages call out to external tools rather than executing code within the package.
 The version of the tool is by default checked against the version of the stage.

 To suppress this version checking, add `check_tool_version: false` to the stage configuration.